Analytic force-free jet from disk-fed rotating black holes: Introduction

 \section{Introduction}

-Astrophysical jets launched from rotating black holes are among the most energetic phenomena in our universe.
-They are predominantly observed in active galactic nuclei (AGN), where a supermassive black hole $(M \sim 10^{5}-10^{10} M_{\odot})$ steadily accretes hot gas and energetic particles and persistently emits electromagnetic radiation from radio to gamma-ray energies~\cite{Heckman_2011,Alexander_2012,Webster_2002}.
-For instance, estimates of the jet power of $\mathrm{M87}^{*}$ from various measurements range from $10^{42}$ to $10^{43}\,\mathrm{erg\, s^{-1}}$ \cite{refId0,Jianchao_2017}, about billion times more luminous than the Sun.
-These jets are widely believed to be driven by large-scale, strong magnetic fields that observationally thread the horizon~\cite{Akiyama_2021}.
-The accretion disk surrounding the black hole serves as the source of these magnetic fields, as the infalling gas is thought to become highly magnetized due to friction and relativistic velocities~\cite{Abramowicz:2011xu}.
-Numerical simulations have strengthened this view that relativistic jets arise from poloidal magnetic fields generated by accretion flows onto black holes~\cite{Liska_2020, Tchekhovskoy_2011}.
-However, the question how these strong magnetic fields extract energy from the black hole remains.
+Astrophysical jets associated with rotating black holes represent some of the most energetic phenomena observed in the universe.
+These jets are predominantly observed in active galactic nuclei (AGN), where a supermassive black hole, with mass in the range $ \sim 10^{5}-10^{10} M_{\odot}$, steadily accretes hot gas and energetic particles and persistently emits electromagnetic radiation through the jet across frequencies from radio to gamma rays~\cite{Heckman_2011,Alexander_2012,Webster_2002}.
+For instance, estimates of the jet power of $\mathrm{M87}^{*}$ from various measurements range from $10^{42}$ to $10^{43}\,\mathrm{erg} \cdot \mathrm{s^{-1}}$~\cite{refId0,Jianchao_2017}, about a billion times more luminous than the Sun.
+Also, jets are observed across all black hole mass scales, including stellar-mass black holes, which typically host accretion disks formed via mass transfer from their companion stars or in the aftermath of binary neutron star mergers~\cite{Shakura:1972te,Narayan:1992iy}.

+The black hole jets are widely believed to be driven by large-scale, strong magnetic fields threading the black hole horizon, consistent with observational evidence~\cite{Akiyama_2021, Goddi_2021}.
+The accretion disk surrounding the black hole serves as the source of a strong magnetic field, as the infalling gas is thought to become a magnetized plasma due to viscous heating from friction and differential rotation, while dynamical instabilities and turbulence in the flow amplify the generated magnetic field~\cite{Abramowicz:2011xu,Frank_King_Raine_2002}.
+Numerical simulations have strengthened this view that the relativistic jets arise from poloidal magnetic fields generated by accretion flows onto black holes~\cite{Liska_2020, Tchekhovskoy_2011,Kim:2025}.
+However, the underlying physics of how these strong magnetic fields extract energy from black holes remains an open question.